 Some of my friends where looking with big eyes at me when I told them I am getting an .io domain.
 It seems not so many people (except us computer people) can map the .io domain to Input/Output.
 I had to tell them what I/O means and why it matters.
 Not sure if they understood what I explained, but my friends smiled, nodded and promised they would look at the site when it's ready.
 Fair enough.

 .com is unbeaten for non-tech people.
-But there are a lot of cool projects, commercial and open source, focussing on the more technical side of life, which are using .io:
+But there are a lot of cool projects, commercial and open source, focusing on the more technical side of life, which are using .io:

 Of course, there are a lot more projects which should be listed here.
 Actually most .io domains I have seen so far were somehow connected to a technical topic.
 It leads me to the conclusion that more people are thinking of .io as "Input/Output".
 For me, .io domains are not longer extraordinary.
 My guess is a good couple of other technical projects will grab their .io domain soon.